 Group support and supervision: This part of the Directive generates the most discussion as illustrated by several proposals to amend the Commission's proposal, which need further discussion.
 This is to be expected as the Commission's proposal is innovative.
-What has generally been accepted by the Member States is that the calculation of group capital requirements will normally be based on consolidated accounts.
+What has generally been accepted by the Member States is that insurance groups will be treated as an entity when it comes to group capital requirements.
 It has also been accepted that regional and product variation will create diversification effects that will reduce the total capital requirement calculated as the sum of the solo Solvency Capital Requirements for the group.
-A degree of group support would make it possible to take advantage of such diversification effects.
+It is also generally accepted that a degree of group support makes it possible to take advantage of such effects.
 There is disagreement, however, on whether the use of such effects should be limited and, if so, in what way.
 The associated problem is that of supervision.
 It is reasonable to have the group supervisor as the coordinator of cross-border group supervision, a task that will be facilitated by colleges and the advisory role of the CEIOPS.
 There are deep divisions regarding the extent to which, if at all, certain powers of the solo supervisor should be transferred to the group supervisor.
 Much of the difficulty may be caused by doubts regarding the legal basis of such a transfer, and about legal certainty and policyholder protection in case of financial difficulty.
 The key articles, but not necessarily the only ones, seem to be authorisation to enter group support (Art 235), capital add-on (Art.
 236), coverage of the Solvency Capital Requirement (SCR) (Art 237), monitoring the SCR (Art 238) and the group supervisor (Art 251, 252).